find the vaccination resources they need. To find a clinic near you, click here.

-- Makes up 50 to 80% of all cases of pneumococcal disease in adults
+Makes up 50 to 80% of all cases of invasive pneumococcal disease in adults

-- Is most common bacterial type of pneumonia
+• Is the most common bacterial type of pneumonia

 Prevnar 13 is not indicated to reduce complications of pneumococcal disease, such as hospitalization and death.